MapsPeople/docs/collections/_web/v4/guides/display_rules_intro.md

 }
 ```

--   `icon` - A url to an image to represent the POI on the map.
+-   `icon` - A URL to an image to represent the POI on the map.
 -   `iconVisible` - Controls the visibility of the icon.
 -   `imageScale` - ????
 -   `imageSize` - Specifies the size that the image will appear on the map.
 -   `label` - Descriptive text for the POI.
-This can either be a static text or a dynamic text, retreived from a property on the POI.
+This can either be a static text or a dynamic text, retrieved from a property on the POI.
 E.g. `"{{ "{{ name " }}}}"`.
 -   `labelVisible` - Controls the visibility of the label.
--   `labelZoomFrom` - The minimun zoom level the label will be visible on the map.
+-   `labelZoomFrom` - The minimum zoom level the label will be visible on the map.
--   `labelZoomTo` - The maximun zoom level the label will be visible on the map.
+-   `labelZoomTo` - The maximum zoom level the label will be visible on the map.
--   `visible` - Controls the overall visibleity of the POI on the map.
-If false both label and icon will not be displayed.
+-   `visible` - Controls the overall visibility of the POI on the map.
+If false both the label and icon will not be displayed.
--   `zoomFrom` - The minimun zoom level the image/icon will be visible on the map.
+-   `zoomFrom` - The minimum zoom level the image/icon will be visible on the map.
--   `zoomTo` - The maximun zoom level the image/icon will be visible on the map.
+-   `zoomTo` - The maximum zoom level the image/icon will be visible on the map.

 This enables you to do things like change an icon at a specific zoom level.
 Its also possible to highlight POIs when a user clicks on it.